Are You a Sheep or a Goat?

 8) The wind blows where it wishes, and you hear its sound, but you do not know where it comes from or where it goes.
 So, it is with everyone who is born of the Spirit.”

-The Bible uses the term “born again” two other places.
+The Bible uses the term “born again” two other times.
 1Peter1:3-5 states, “Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that is imperishable, undefiled, and unfading, kept in heaven (the kingdom of God) for you, who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.”
-By believing that Jesus Christ was raised from the dead by the Spirit of God (see Romans 8:11), then His Spirit dwells in us, and we are born again by His Spirit.
+By believing that Jesus Christ was raised from the dead by the Spirit of God (Romans 8:11), then His Spirit dwells in us, and we are born again by His Spirit.

 1Peter 1:22-25 states, “Having purified your souls by your obedience to the truth for a sincere brotherly love, love one another earnestly from a pure heart, since you have been born again, not of perishable seed but of imperishable, through the living and abiding word of God; for ‘All flesh is like grass and all its glory like the flower of grass.
 The grass withers, and the flower falls, but the word of the Lord remains forever.’
 And this word is the good news (gospel) that was preached to you.”
 God’s Word is living and abiding, which means when you internalize His truths, it creates life in your soul and will abide with you and help you to purify your soul as you obey its truth.

 Painful memories and our sinful desires corrupt our hearts.
-My short book on my website called, “Hope for Complete Healing,” was written to help you put off wrong thinking and sinful desires and put on right thinking and righteousness, so you can love with a pure heart.
-Begin reading: 1–Healing Begins by Transforming Painful Memories
+My short book on my website, called “Hope for Complete Healing,” was written to help you put off wrong thinking and sinful desires and put on right thinking and righteousness, so you can love with a pure heart.
+Begin reading: 1–Healing Begins by Transforming Painful Memories.

-Part of seeking the kingdom of God is to seek for God to keep His promises.
+Part of seeking the kingdom of God is to seek God to keep His promises.
 In Ephesians 1:3, we learn that we are “blessed in Christ with every spiritual blessing in the heavenly places.”
 Heavenly places are where God’s kingdom is.
 And, when we are saved through grace by faith in Jesus Christ, Ephesians 2:6 states that God, “raised us up with him and seated us with him in the heavenly places in Christ Jesus.”
 So, to seek first the kingdom of God and His righteousness is for our advantage and a matter of priority and position.

 RELATED POSTS